 She can do 5 strict muscle-ups in a row, and can deadlift 455 lb.
 She weighs more than she’s weighed in a long time (160 lb), but she’s learned that the number on the scale doesn’t matter (here’s a picture of her at 160 lb – 50 lb heavier than her all-time lightest).

 Staci joined Nerd Fitness in 2010, and soon after got certified to coach CrossFit, with specialty certifications in powerlifting and strongman training.
-She then joined the coaching team at a CrossFit and Powerlifting speciality gym, where she also did the programming for the entire gym and taught 1-on-1 and group classes in everything from CrossFit to general fitness to Olympic Lifting, and worked with clients ranging from ages 15 to 87.
+She then joined the coaching team at a CrossFit and Powerlifting specialty gym, where she also did the programming for the entire gym and taught 1-on-1 and group classes in everything from CrossFit to general fitness to Olympic Lifting, and worked with clients ranging from ages 15 to 87.

 Staci is now the Lead Women’s Coach here at Nerd Fitness – and wants to help you achieve your goals the right way, focusing on not just workouts and nutrition, but the mindset aspect too.